 Native American Indian Prophecies

-Most of the genuine prophecies of the indigenous native peoples in the Western hemisphere foresaw the completion of the great cycle or age, the end of which is drawing ever nearer.
-They foresaw that this passing age would be one of increasing conflict and division, and that many of those who ruled the world would not care much about the earth or its people, but would instead care about gaining personal wealth, power and domain for themselves.
+Most of the genuine prophecies of the indigenous native peoples in the Western hemisphere foresaw the completion of the great cycle or age, the end of which is drawing much nearer.
+They foresaw that this passing age would be one of increasing conflict and division, and that many of those who ruled the world would tend to be wicked and not care much about the earth or its people, but would instead care about gaining personal wealth, power and domain for themselves.

-In that respect, Native prophecies are similar to most other religious prophecies of the world, including the prophecies of Judaism, Hinduism, Buddhism, and even the original Christian prophecies which spoke of the end of the age or aeon of conflict and division caused by the proud and militant, and the beginning of a new one in which the humble and meek would inherit the earth.
+In that respect, Native prophecies are similar to most other religious prophecies of the world, including the prophecies of Judaism, Hinduism, Buddhism, and even the original Christian prophecies which spoke of the end of the age or aeon of conflict and division, and the beginning of a new one in which the humble, gentle, peaceful and meek majority would inherit the earth.

-All genuine prophets in the world foresaw and foretold the terrible tribulation and ordeal we have been and are still going through, and all of them foresaw and foretold that the time would come when a judgment would be delivered to the world, which would set things straight and bring an end to the conflict, division and suffering, and bring peace, harmony and well-being to the people of the world.
+All genuine prophets in the world foresaw and foretold the terrible tribulation and ordeal we have been and are still going through, and all of them foresaw and foretold that the time would come when a judgment would be delivered to the world, which would provide intercession, set things straight, bring an end to the conflict, division and suffering, and bring peace, harmony and well-being to the people of the world.

-Prophecies differ in certain respects, of course, because the ethnic and cultural context in which the prophets "saw" their visions and framed their prophecies were different.
+Prophecies differ in certain respects, of course, depending on the ethnic and cultural context in which the prophets wrote or told people their visions, and they framed their prophecies accordingly.
 Most prophets were ethnocentric and saw how the future would be for their people, even though some foresaw and foretold that the fulfillment or prophecies would liberate all the good, humble, gentle, peaceful people of the world.

-Now, to most of the Native American peoples, time is like a cycle.
+Now, to most of the Native American peoples, time is not linear.
+It's like a continuous eternal cycle.
 Like the cyclical seasons of spring, summer, autumn, and winter, it is like a hoop.
 At the center of the hoop is stillness, eternal timelessness.
 The present "now" is the eternal center around which the cycle revolves, and there is no end to the hoop, or the cycles.
 And that view is similar to the views of most other religions, including Judaism and Christianity.

 There were a number of Native American Indian prophets who foresaw that, and they also predicted or prophesied an end to the tribulation.
 That is why we will mention a few of those prophets and prophecies that are the most significant, in one way or another, and for good or bad.